AutodeskGames/stingray-docs/source/interactive_help/creating_uis/communication_sfs_sr.md

 **Example: Loading a Main Menu template using custom messages**

-From Stingray scripts, you can load a project and send custom events to the project.
+From Lua scripts in your {{ProductName}} project, you can load a Scaleform Studio project and send custom events to the project.

 ~~~